Dakostu/LittleSister/README.md

 Firstly, **this program only works with Raspberry Pi Camera Modules**.

-You need to establish a network connection between two or more Raspberry Pis.
+You need to establish a network connection between two or more Raspberry Pis before installing LittleSister.

 One Pi has to be designated as the "master".
 This master will contain the Python scripts located in the "src/master" folder.